wzxie/RAGA/README.md

 See more information at https://github.com/wzxie/RAGA.
 ```
-(iii) Utilize alternative long reads.
+(iii) Optimized_assembly.
 ```
-# Incorporate alternative long reads as ONT reads into the original assembly reads, and use hybrid assembly tools for assembly.
+# Incorporate alternative long reads into the original reads and reassemble.
 ```
 ## Inputs and Outputs
 ### Input files